15 Must Know RESIN SAFETY TIPS: Epoxy & UV resin

 For those who are experienced resin artists or just getting started, there’s no denying the limitless creations we can make with resin.

-However, amidst the excitement of bringing your visions to life, it’s crucial to prioritize safety above all else.
+However, amidst the excitement of bringing your visions to life, it’s important to prioritize safety above all else.

 Working with resin involves a combination of artistry and chemistry, and improper handling can lead to potential health hazards.
 So many people are working with resin now that it is so popular, so we went ahead to make sure you know these resin safety tips.